denten-books/plain-text/0-chapter.md

 understanding.
 Most attempts to articulate a liberal ethos, whether built on consensus, narrative, discourse, or contract law, presuppose legibility.
 Without legibility there can be no consensus, narrative, discourse or contract.
-Yet, since the Gutenberg press and the vernacular reforms of Martin Luther, Western thought takes legibility for granted.
-This is because until the advent of the simulated text, print has remained a remarkably stable medium.
+Yet, ever since the Gutenberg press and the vernacular reforms of Martin Luther, Western thought has taken legibility for granted.
+This is because until the advent of simulated text, print has remained a remarkably stable medium.
 Attempts to silence print through book burning or censorship are viscerally obvious and met with nearly universal disapproval.
-The advent of computed text and device textuality threatens to return us to pre-Lutheran times, where legibility was the domain of the select few and interpretation the privilege of the chosen.
+Device textuality threatens to return us to pre-Lutheran times, where legibility was the domain of the select few and interpretation the privilege of the chosen.
 It pains me to write these words because they seem to me at once too dire, obvious, and true.

-The illusion of ephemerality comes at a price of legibility.
+The illusion of ephemerality that follows simulation comes at a price of legibility.
 "Software's ghostly presence produces and defies apprehension," Wendy Chun writes in her *Programmed Visions* [@chun_programmed_2011, 3].
 But what happens when all text is a type of software?
 Friedrich Kittler ends his book making on a similar note.
-In his vision, literature has been finally defeated by military-grade encryption, secrecy, and obfuscation [@kittler_gramophone_1999, 263].
-Unlike censorship or the burning of books, such modes of symbolic control (governance *over* the sign) are less obvious and more pervasive.
+In his vision, literature has finally been defeated by military-grade encryption, secrecy, and obfuscation [@kittler_gramophone_1999, 263].
+Unlike censorship or the burning of books, such modes of governance *over* the sign are less obvious and more pervasive.
 The simulation-producing nature of computed text helps preserve the outward appearance of printed text, while concealing the specifics of control.
-I mean control in the most direct way possible, as a mode of physical governance and barrier to access.
+I mean control in the most direct way possible, as a mode of physical regulation and barrier to access.
 The difficulty of *Plain Text* will be in the describing of such emerging but often concealed technological contingencies.
-It will be in the finding the right words and the affordances for dissent.
+It will be in the finding the right words and in articulating the remaining affordances for dissent.

 The rise of critical practice in the humanities---such recent developments as minimal computing, critical making, and forensic reading---affirm the